-"browse" the tax service to identify the relevant portions.
-Some suggestions for identifying the correct database, rethink your keywords, use another research method, use another tax service, or at as a last resort, take a break.
+If keyword searching is not proving beneficial, check your spelling, make sure you are searching the correct database, rethink your keywords, use another research method, use another tax service, or at as a last resort, take a break.

-Try to avoid keywords that are too broad (e.g., income, deduction, taxable, etc.) or that may be areas of law and tax authorities, you must constantly ask yourself whether you are indeed in the correct area of law.
+While utilizing keyword searches or other research methods to identify potentially relevant areas of law and tax authorities, you must constantly ask yourself whether you are indeed in the correct area of law.
 Once the answer to this question is an authoritative "yes," you can delve deeper into the area of law and related authorities to answer the question.